Easy, store-bought potato gnocchi pairs with a creamy, cheese sauce and is baked to bubbly goodness, then topped with bacon and green onion.

 Move over mac and cheese!
-Potato gnocchi and cheese brings a new twist to the classic.
-And in keeping with the potato theme, let's load it up by adding some sour cream to the cheese sauce and topping it with bacon and green onion.
+This gnocchi and cheese brings a new twist to the classic.
+And in keeping with the potato theme, let’s load it up by adding some sour cream to the cheese sauce and topping it with bacon and green onion.

 When only a creamy, cheesy dish will do, you can't go wrong with this one.
 It's perfect football-watching food!